All Episodes

 They came after Walter Jones with big money and they failed.

-And I think that race is a little bit more indicative, A, of the strength of the Tea Party, B, public moods and attitudes, and a predictor of future elections in North Carolina to what happened in that Senate primary.
+And I think that race is a little bit more indicative, A, of the strength of the Tea Party, B, public moods and attitudes, and a predictor of future elections in North Carolina than what happened in that Senate primary.

-Or yeah, the Senate primary.
+Or, yeah, the Senate primary.

 He didn't even get 50%.

-It was it was pretty pretty split.
+It was pretty split.

 The other interesting story in this election was the fascination of the media and lobbyists with the Walter Jones race, which is probably a direct result of Griffin's having operated in the bureaucratic media and communication circles in Washington.